gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 ### Bang-Bang

-Let us take a first pass at desigining some software that takes in a speed command, and produces a voltage command, with the intent of getting our shooter wheel toward the commanded speed.
-Based on the known physical relationship between voltage and speed, we declalre the following very simple _control law_:
+Let us take a first pass at designing some software that takes in a speed command, and produces a voltage command, with the intent of getting our shooter wheel toward the commanded speed.
+Based on the known physical relationship between voltage and speed, we declare the following very simple _control law_:

 1. If the speed is too low, send full power to the motor
 2. If the speed is too high, send zero power to the motor.

-In this casea, "too low" implies "actual speed is less than desired speed".
+In this case, "too low" implies "actual speed is less than desired speed".
 "Too High" is just the opposite.
-Full power means 12V (since we are controlling voltage), and zero power menas 0V.
+Full power means 12V (since we are controlling voltage), and zero power means 0V.
 This leads to what is commonly called a "Bang-bang" controller - hopefully a pretty intuitive concept.
 Per its name, it causes the motor command to "bang" between max and min power, attempting to keep the speed right at the desired value.
 Hence the name, [Bang-Bang Control](https://en.wikipedia.org/wiki/Bang%E2%80%93bang_control).

 Here's an example of what such a controller would do: